William Pillar: Naval career

 Educated at Blundell's School and latterly at the Royal Naval Engineering College, Pillar joined the Royal Navy as a cadet in 1942 during the Second World War.
 He was promoted to sub-lieutenant (Engineering Branch) on 1 June 1944.
 An acting lieutenant at the war's end, he was promoted to substantive lieutenant (E) on 3 June 1947 (seniority 1 October 1945).
 Following service in the Korean War he was promoted to lieutenant-commander (E) on 1 October 1953, to commander (E) on 31 December 1958 and to captain (E) on 31 December 1966.

 Pillar was appointed Assistant to the Director-General, Ships in 1970 and Commander of the Royal Naval Engineering College in 1973.
 Attaining flag rank as a rear admiral on 7 January 1976, he was made Port Admiral at Rosyth and then Assistant Chief of Fleet Support.
 Promoted to vice admiral on 2 April 1979, he became the first Royal Navy engineer officer to be Chief of Fleet Support.
-He was appointed a Knight Commander of the Order of the Bath in the 1980 Birthday Honours, and was promoted to admiral on 5 January 1982.
+He was appointed a Knight Commander of the Order of the Bath (KCB) in the 1980 Birthday Honours, and was promoted to admiral on 5 January 1982.
 In 1982, he became Commandant of the Royal College of Defence Studies.
-Appointed a Knight Grand Cross of the Order of the British Empire in the 1983 Birthday Honours, he retired on 6 March 1984.
+Appointed a Knight Grand Cross of the Order of the British Empire (GBE) in the 1983 Birthday Honours, he retired on 6 March 1984.

 On retirement from the Royal Navy Pillar became Lieutenant-Governor and Commander-in-Chief of Jersey.

 He was also Commodore and later Life Vice-Commodore of the Royal Navy Sailing Association, a member of the Royal Yacht Squadron, President of the Royal Navy Modern Pentathlon Association and a Knight of St. John.